-Students who wish to decline a financial aid award(s) or reduce the amount of an award or loan must sign and return their award notification within fourteen (14) days of its receipt.
+Students who wish to decline or reduce the amount of an award or loan must sign and return their offer notification within fourteen (14) days of its receipt from their BenU email account.

 All students using federal student loans for the first time should complete a Master Promissory Note and Loan Entrance Counseling.